GUIDELINES FOR ADMISSION IN

 e.
 The children recommended by Hon’ble Members of Parliament must be otherwise eligible for admission as per the extant KVS Admission Guidelines.

-(xx) Each Directorate of education of Armed Forces i.e. Army, Air Force, Navy and Coast Guards can refer 06 cases in admission in an academic year for all classes except pre-primary and classes X and XII.
-The Directorate of education of Armed Forces i.e. Army, Air Force, Navy and Coast Guards can recommend 06 names for admission of wards of Defence Personnel who are otherwise eligible for admission, in Kendriya Vidyalayas located in Defence Sector.
-These admissions would be over and above the class strength and would be completed by 31st July.
-However, under this provision no admission will be made in class X and XII.
+(xx) Each Directorate of education of Armed Forces i.e. Army, Air Force, Navy and Coast Guards can recommend maximum 06 names for admission of children of their Defence Personnel in an academic year in Kendriya Vidyalayas located in Defence Sector except classes X and XII.
+These admissions would be over and above the class strength and other than Part A Para 5 of KVS admission guidelines & would be done on the orders issued by Kendriya Vidyalaya Sangathan.
+(Up to 31st August).

 Automatic admission of children in the Kendriya Vidyalayas on the basis of transfer certificate issued by the CBSE affiliated schools run by Armed Forces (Army, Air Force, Navy) and Para Military Forces i.e. CRPF/BSF/ITBP/SSB (Sashastra Seema Bal)/CISF/NSG and Assam Rifles will be entertained only if the parent has been transferred to that place or has desired to settle at the place after his retirement, or transferred to some non-family station or posted in Naxal affected areas and choose to keep the family elsewhere.